In the Kitch

 How to Make Plum Pie Crumble

-1. Prep the filling.
-Preheat oven to 375°F. Place the plum halves in a bowl and chop them (we just want to create an uneven and moist texture).
-Place the plum pieces in a non-stick pan over medium heat.
-Add the water, brown sugar and cinnamon and cook until soft (about 5 minutes).
+Step 1.
+Prep the filling.
+Preheat oven to 375°F. Place chopped plum pieces in a non-stick pan over medium heat.
+Add the water, brown sugar and cinnamon and cook until softened (about 5 minutes).

-3. Bake.
+Step 3.
+Bake.
 Transfer the plum mixture to a pie or tart baking dish.
-Sprinkle the crumble mixture over it evenly and bake for 25-30 minutes (or until golden brown).
+Sprinkle the crumble mixture over it evenly and bake for about 25 minutes.

-4. Cool and serve.
+Step 4.
+Cool and serve.
 Let it cool slightly.
-Serve with vanilla ice cream.
+Serve the plum crumble with a scoop of vanilla ice cream!

 Complementary Main Dishes & Drinks